PaddyKe/COLM/README.md

 # COLM
 Pipelined lowlevel implementation of COLM for ARM-based systems

+Security Informtaion:
+COLM is an relatively new encryption algorithms.
+It participated in the CEASAR contenst.
+It has been verified and proofed for security.
+However, as COLM is only a few years only, security scientist haven't had the opportunity to verify those claims as extensivly as with older algorithms.
+Moreover, COLM has not been standardized (yet).
+Until then, I would recommend not using this algorithms for productive applications.
+Additionally, this implementation is provided as is.
+I will not take any responsibilities for any implementation bugs or algorithms errors.

 ## Overview
 COLM is an mode of operation of AES.
 It is one of the winners of the [ceasar competition for authenticated encryption algorithms](https://competitions.cr.yp.to/caesar.html).
 COLM is an authenticated encryption algorithms (like AES-GCM) with the advantave of nonce reuse resistance.
 That means that it security guarantees hold up even if the nove will be reused.